My Wife Absolutely Cannot Cook, But I Love Her Anyway

 Holly cannot cook.
 She is capable of the process of cooking, but my wife cannot cook in the same way that an octopus cannot ride a bike.
 It has enough arms to reach the pedals and handlebars, but the result will rarely be a successful journey from A to B. You had me at “no cook.”

 I once looked over Holly’s shoulder to discover her crumbling Alka-Seltzer tablets onto a meal she was preparing because “they are salty and we ran out of salt.”

 Another time, I walked into the kitchen to find Holly making toast.
-(This is how to make perfect toast, according to science.)
 I generally feel safe eating toast that Holly has made because it requires minimal ingredients to forget, replace, or experiment with.
 But this toast was a bit thin and soggy.

 “It’s a bit thin and soggy,” I said.
 “What bread is this?”

 “It’s the same bread we always have,” Holly said, pointing to the bag.